-Our solution: FLEX Can be set to be controlled against "mould index" (LIM1) which provides optimum control to the right moisture level depending on the temperature in the crawl space.
+FLEX can be set to be controlled against “mould index” (LIM1) which provides optimum control to the right moisture level depending on the temperature in the crawl space.
 The installation is simplified by the fact that we generate dry air in place and that the dry air is distributed in the space of the powerful built-in fan.

 The product selection depends on the moisture load that can be estimated by calculation.
 In smaller to medium-sized spaces, FLEX is the natural choice.
 Dew point sensors can be used to control the FLEX against the correct moisture level to avoid condensation on cold surfaces.
 Alternatively, the expected moisture level is set so that the dehumidifier controls that level.